cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 and it won't hurt to take a quick refresher on ES6 JavaScript programming.

 We just spent a lot of time trying to understand REST in theory, but nothing can beat learning by practice.
 So let's create our own API.
-Our theme is a bikes shop, so that's how we'll be modelling our RESTful routes.
+Our theme is a bike shop, so that's how we'll be modelling our RESTful routes.

-Cyclic offers its users with a variety of starter templates, and REST APIs are included, of course.
+Cyclic offers its users a variety of starter templates, and REST APIs are included, of course.
 So let's begin our exciting journey by visiting [Cyclic's starters](https://docs.cyclic.sh/overview/starters) and deploying the [REST API](https://github.com/cyclic-software/starter-rest-api).

 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://app.cyclic.sh/api/app/deploy/cyclic-software/starter-rest-api)